d01000100/figma-token-engine/.docs/variables2json/PROCESS_AND_ARCHITECTURE.md

 1. **First pass**
    1. Add each variable to a **variableRecord**, that will keep track if a variable has been resolved or not.
-     - Each variable should have:º
+     - Each variable should have:
        - name
        - isAlias
        - collection
        - mode (if there's more than 1)
        - value, either explicit or as a reference to other variable
 2. For each colection:
    1. Count the modes
    2. If there's 1 mode, ignore it
    3. If there's more than 1, store the name of the mode
    4. For each variable in the mode: